-Dr. Nichola Driver is Faculty Director for the Office of Community Engagement and an assistant professor at the University of Arkansas Clinton School of Public Service.
-Driver teaches Field Research Methods and Program Evaluation.
+Dr. Nichola Driver is Faculty Director for the Office of Field Service and an Assistant Professor at the Clinton School of Public Service.
+Driver teaches Field Research Methods and oversees the Practicum and IPSP experiences.

 Driver holds a Ph.D. in sociology from the University of North Texas and a master’s degree in public administration from UA Little Rock.
 She formerly served as the Director of Nonprofit Leadership Studies at UA Little Rock.